SirTrashyton/EasyBin/README.md

 JavaFX use for cross-platform desktop applications .

 # Libraries Used
-KryoNet used for easy networking .
+KryoNet .
-JavaFX (native to Java) .
+JavaFX .

 # Additional Info
 I made this program with the goal of the simpliest, no extra thrills file-sharing program.
-Feel free to use my code for educational purposes.
+Maximum file sizes can be changed as the startup parameters.
 If you are interested in an expanded version of this application, message me.

 # Screenshots